hkkenneth/hackinghealth/README.md

 1. Curators submit links via google form
 2. A server-side program picks up the update and publish the links to some facebook pages (instead of Mobile Apps)

+Why, How, What, What now
+---

+### Why?
+Information overload problem: Not everyone knows how to distinguish good v.s. bad.

+### How?
+Deliver user-customized health news through a channel that the user actually reads.

+### What?
+Deliver curated health news to users by mobile app push notification.

+### What now? (during hackathon)
+Proof of concept: Publishing crowd-sourced health news to Facebook pages.

 Details
 ---